RickyRicer/employeeTracker/README.md

 You can contribute to this project by adhering to the code of conduct as mentioned: [here](https://www.contributor-covenant.org/#:~:text=Contributor%20Covenant%20is%20a%20code,that%20distinguish%20your%20own%20community)
 ## Tests
 ✏️
+There is currently no testing suite for this app.
 ## Questions
 ✋ If you have any questions, please contact me through email or github, listed below:<br />
 <br />